tylerturdenpants/ember-attacher/README.md

   // Whether or not an arrow will be displayed next to the attachment.
   arrow: false,

+  // Add listeners that will automatically call an update function
+  // Pass `true` to use the Floating UI default options or Options object to override them
+  // Example: { ancestorScroll: false }
+  // For more details see https://floating-ui.com/docs/autoUpdate
+  autoUpdate: false,

   // A class that will be applied to the attachment.
   class: null,